PyRepair/maniple/training-data/summarize-experiment/pandas/145/prompt_response_response_2.md

     return new_data
 ```

-In this corrected version, the `column_op` function now includes conditional logic to check for NaN (Not a Number) values when performing the operation involving timedelta64 and NaT.
-This ensures that the multiplication operation is handled properly, addressing the specific case mentioned in the test function `test_td64_op_nat_casting`.
-By incorporating this conditional logic, the corrected function resolves the bug by handling the timedelta64(NaT) case appropriately.
+In the fixed version of the function, the conditional logic has been revised to ensure that the correct path of execution is chosen based on the type and values of the `right` parameter.
+Additionally, the handling of the `right` parameter within each conditional block has been adjusted to align with the observed input and output values.
+This should resolve the unsupported operand type error and ensure that the function operates as intended.